VeryGoodOpenSource/very_good_infinite_list/README.md

   // While set to `true`, the [onFetchData] callback will not be triggered
   // and the [errorBuilder] will be rendered.
   //
-  // Is set to `false` by default and cannot be `null`.
+  // Is set to `false` by default.
   hasError: false,

   // Indicates if the list should be reversed.
   //
   // If set to `true`, the list of items, [loadingBuilder] and [errorBuilder]
   // will be rendered from bottom to top.
+  //
+  // Is set to `false` by default.
   reverse: false,

   // The duration with which calls to [onFetchData] will be debounced.
   //
-  // Is set to a duration of 100 milliseconds by default and cannot be `null`.
+  // Is set to a duration of 100 milliseconds by default.
   debounceDuration: const Duration(milliseconds: 100),

-  // The offset, in pixels, that the [scrollController] must be scrolled over
+  // The offset, in pixels, that the internal [ScrollView] must be scrolled over
   // to trigger [onFetchData].
   //
-  // This is useful for fetching data _before_ the user has scrolled all the
-  // way to the end of the list, so the fetching mechanism is more well hidden.
+  // Defaults to the same as [RenderAbstractViewport.defaultCacheExtent], which is 250.
-  //
-  // For example, if this is set to `400.0` (the default), [onFetchData] will
-  // be called when the list is scrolled `400.0` pixels away from the bottom
-  // (or the top if [reverse] is `true`).
-  //
-  // This value must be `0.0` or greater, is set to `400.0` by default and
-  // cannot be `null`.
-  scrollExtentThreshold: 400.0,
+  cacheExtent: 250.0,

   // The amount of space by which to inset the list of items.
   //